johnshearing/deep_avatar/README.md

 </p>
 <br>
 The a.i. answers "yes" and explains why Charles would agree".<br>
 This is useful, and it's a very good start.
-Already our RAG system can accurately predict what Charles will say when asked a question.
-The only thing left to do is to swap out the OpenAI LLM currently in use for the [DeepSeek Prover-V2 7B: Formal Theorem Proving in Lean 4](https://youtu.be/Y-bsdjB21DI?si=F_IE_eNrnWjpMoDZ).
+Already our RAG system can accurately predict what Charles will say when asked a question.<br>
+The only things left to do are:<br>
+1. to swap out the OpenAI LLM currently in use for the DeepSeek Prover-V2 7B: Formal Theorem Proving in Lean 4.
 This will allow the system to prove in a rigorous mathematical way that a smart contract either is or is not constitutional.
 This will be discussed in more detail as we proceed.<br>
+2. Run the LLM and RAG system locally on a computer designed to host Large Language Models and supporting data sources.
 <br>
 <br>